see-mike-out/erie-documentation/docs/tone/filter.md

 Erie.registerFilter('myFilter', MyFilter);
 {% endhighlight %}

-3. (Optional) If you want to specify how a filter parameters change over time, then create and register an encoder function with four argutments: `filter` (the filter object), `sound` (an audio graph queue item), and `startTime` (when the effect starts).
+3. (Optional) If you want to specify how filter parameters change over time, then create and register an encoder function with three argutments: `filter` (the filter object), `sound` (an audio graph queue item), and `startTime` (when the sound starts).
 These values are determined by the player.

 {% highlight js %}